brokeh/pophttp/README.md

 pophttp is run as a service on a computer and acts like a fake LIFX light running on your LAN.
 You then configure the Logitech pop app to make this fake light different colors for each different switch and each unique color is translated into a standard HTTP request.

 # Getting started
-1. Install Python 2.6 or later, or Python 3.0 or later if you don't already have 1 of these versions installed.
+1. Install Python 3.6 or later if you don't already have 1 of these versions installed.
+2. Run `pip install -r requirements.txt` to install the required dependencies.
 2. Clone the repo and run `pophttp.py` with `-vv` from the local directory.
     ```bash
     git clone https://github.com/brokeh/pophttp